Healthdirect Free Australian health advice you can count on.

 Why do some people with HIV infection develop AIDS?

-Untreated HIV usually leads to acquired immunodeficiency syndrome (AIDS) within 10 years.
-Females generally transition to AIDS quicker than males.
+Without treatment, HIV can progress to acquired immunodeficiency syndrome (AIDS).
+Females are generally more likely to progress to AIDS than males.

-HIV damages your immune system and makes it difficult for it to fight infections and stop some cancers from developing.
+HIV damages your immune system and makes it hard to fight infections and stop some cancers from developing.

 Today, if you are living with HIV and take your treatment as prescribed, you are unlikely to develop AIDS and are likely to live a long and healthy life.
 This is because these medicines keep the amount of virus in your blood ('viral load') under control and protect your immune system.